 Finals Week.
 The two words to throw any college student into a spiral of panic, exhaustion, and dread.
 College finals week is definitely one of the biggest drags about college, but it’s something every student has to suffer through, the culmination of all their hard work and studies.

-So how do you survive finals week?
+So how do you survive college finals week?
 Especially when you know sweet, sweet break is just at the end of the stretch?
 The week won’t be easy, but it doesn’t have to be as miserable as you might think.

 This is the key to having a smooth finals weeks.
 Plan ahead.
 And plan well.
 There are several steps to follow here.

 - Know the dates, times, and location of each class’ final

 - Write down each final on a calendar you can readily see

 - Find out what format each final will take